Ori (Moshe) Borenstein H"yd

 Donations to Tikvat Moreshet in memory of Ori Borenstein H”YD are highly appreciated.
 Canadian, USA , and Israeli tax receipts are available.

-Ori letter to Yair
+Letter from Ori to Yair

 BS'D

-My dear brother Yair,
+My Dear brother Yair!

-and a smile.🙂
+way and with a smile.

 Ori